-The best way of knowing if your OpenGL environment supports a specific type of context is creating a wxGLContext instance and checking wxGLContext::IsOK() (not implemented in wx).
+The best way of knowing if your OpenGL environment supports a specific type of context is creating a wxGLContext instance and checking isOK/1.
 If it returns false, then simply delete that instance and create a new one with other attributes.